Minor in Possession of Alcohol Attorney

-For a first offense of MIP in Michigan, a dismissal is possible.
+For the first offense of MIP in Michigan, a dismissal is possible.
 If the judge agrees, a first offense MIP can be taken under advisement and dismissed if there is a guilty plea and the defendant successfully complete probation.

 Dismissals for first offenses are NOT automatic and the terms and conditions of probation can change from court-to-court and from judge-to-judge.
 Many judges in Michigan routinely impose questionable probation conditions and then hold the youth in contempt when there is a minor error in following a probation condition.
 The sentence for contempt regularly includes jail time.
 At LEWIS & DICKSTEIN, P.L.L.C., we find the practice of tricking young people into giving up their rights and throwing themselves on the “mercy” of the court is unacceptable.